nicktsung/DE300_Project-3/README.md

 5. Change bucket_name in workflow.py to match newly created bucket.

 ### MWAA
 Steps from the class tutorial were followed to create Airflow environment.
 Just be sure to include the right bucket folder, dags folder, and requirements file path.
-Also use medium instead of small with 25 workers.
+Also use mw1.medium instead of mw1.small with 25 workers since we encountered memory issues.

+## Build and Run
+Go to Airflow UI and trigger the DAG for workflow.py.
+Tasks should run and output can be found in the task logs.

 ## General Approach and Rationale